kant/madridshops/README.md

 9. All info should be read from a Core Data database
 10. If you tap on a pin in the map a callout will open with the logo + shop name.
 Taping the callout takes us to the detail shop screen.
-11. The map will be always centered in madrid, showing also the user location
+11. The map will be always centered in Madrid, showing also the user location
 12. All data is at least in Spanish & English: should cache all and display in Spanish (if that's our phone's language) or English